 - Sleep at least seven hours a night, and preferably eight

 Your body uses sleep to regenerate and, crucially, to build more muscle, which will become more important as you continue with your morning workouts.
 Get a good night’s sleep and everything else will seem a lot easier.

-Just rise at the same hour every day and you’ll have enough time to do a morning workout without feeling crunched for time or that you have to cut your workout short.
+Try to get up at the same hour everyday and you’ll have enough time to do a morning workout without feeling crunched for time or that you have to cut your session short.